Azure Miles Records ~ The Music of Michael Robinson

 Shankara is a shadava (six note) raga, omitting madhyama (fourth).
 Indeed, with the omission of madhyama, Shankara seems to soar directly towards heaven, as madhyama, in this context, would pull the musical impulses back to earth, and its human conditions.
 The swaras of Shankara are all shuddha (neither lowered or raised), and the raga is grouped in Bilaval thaat, which corresponds to the ionian mode.

 Shankara is a favorite of Pandit Jasraj, and it was a recording by the legendary vocalist that introduced me to this supremely powerful raga.

 The overtones produced by the shuddha swaras of Shankara seem to ring and shine more clearly and sonorously than any raga I can think of.
 In fact, the word swara translates to mean that which shines.

-Kawala was a natural choice for the melodic voice, given its open, ethereal sound.
+Trumpet was a natural choice for the melodic voice, given its open, resonant sound.
 I modeled my composition on the approach to the raga form taken by vocalists, as opposed to the approach followed by instrumentalists.
 Thus, Shankara opens with alap, and then follows with three gats that add percussion.